FAQ

 After submitting this form, you will receive an automatic email.
 If you are eligible for the study, the email will tell you about the next steps.

-If you select the email/web version of the study, you will receive an automated email from: noreply@qemailserver.com
+You will receive an automated email from: noreply@qemailserver.com

 It will provide a link for the first part of the study.
 Before you answer any questions or give any further information, you will read through the Participant Information Sheet and Consent Form.
 If you decide to take part in the study after reading these, the first task will begin.
 If you decide not to consent, the study will not begin.

-3. I need/want to withdraw from the study, what do I do?
+4. I need/want to withdraw from the study, what do I do?

 We are sorry to see you go.
 Every contribution you have made to the study is valuable and important, and we really appreciate the time and effort that you have put in.